School of Engineering, Computing and Mathematical Sciences

 What happens on the course?

 The M.Sc.
 Data Science is broken up into six blocks.
 Each of four taught blocks includes two 15 credit modules.
 The two additional blocks comprise the MSc Data Science Dissertation and the potential Industry Internship.
-The modules expected to be available in the four taught blocks for 2020/21 are
+The modules available vary from year to year and are reviewed regularly based on the pace of this fast moving sector.
+Regular modules include:

 • Data Science